ChristopherLanier/Grocery-Tracker-Version-1/README.md

 which contains functionality to have the item "go on sale" and to view the details of that item.

 # Install
-Software: Intellij
+- Software: Intellij
-Language: Java
+- Language: Java
-Build OS: Gradle
+-Build OS:  Gradle
-Pathway For UserInterface: /src/main/java/org/example/GroceryItemApp.java/ Pathway For Interface Blueprint: /src/main/java/org/example/GroceryItem.java
+-Pathway For UserInterface: /src/main/java/org/example/GroceryItemApp.java/ -Pathway For Interface Blueprint: /src/main/java/org/example/GroceryItem.java